Fingerprinting Image-to-Image Generative Adversarial Networks: Concrete Methodologies of Generating and Embedding Strong Fingerprints

+where $c$ is the label index of $f$.
+In the fine-tuning loss, we aim to minimize the cross-entropy loss on two sets, $\mathcal{N}^a_s$ and $\mathcal{V}^a_s$, and make the fine-tuned classifier $\hat{f}$ sensitive to the small difference between $G(x)$ and $G(v)$ to give them different predictions.

+Our third method, \Name (Composite Fingerprint based on invisible Backdoor (version 2)), is an advanced version of \Nameb.
+We follow the same algorithms to generate fingerprints and embed them into the model.
+A novel loss function is introduced to fine-tune the classifier for better robustness and effectiveness.

-\textbf{Triplet Loss.} In an object classification task, pose and illumination can sometimes be more critical to determine the classification results than the object feature itself.
-Two different objects are more likely to be treated as one type under the same pose and illumination condition.
-To address this issue, Schroff et al.~\cite{schroff_facenet_2015} proposed the Triplet Loss, which can minimize the inner representation (i.e., feature embedding) difference of the same object with different external conditions, while maximizing the difference of different objects with the same condition.
-This can significantly enhance the classifier's performance.
-Similarly, we can leverage the Triplet Loss to fine-tune the backdoor classifier, which can minimize the feature embedding difference between $G(x)$ and $(G(x))^{T}$ for robustness, and maximize the difference between $G(x)$ and $G(x_0)$ for uniqueness.
+First, we adopt the idea of the Triplet Loss~\cite{schroff_facenet_2015} to enhance the persistency of our fingerprints.
+The Triplet Loss is able to distinguish different objects under similar conditions (e.g., pose, illumination).
+It achieves this by minimizing the inner representation (i.e., feature embedding) difference of the same object with different external conditions, while maximizing the difference of different objects with the same condition.
+Similarly, we can minimize the distance of different verification samples in the feature space, and maximize the distance of a verification and normal samples.
+This can increase the probability that the fine-tuned classifier will give unique labels for verification samples.
+The loss function is as below:

-Specifically, we use $\mathcal{E}(\cdot)$ to denote the feature embedding of an image, i.e., the classifier $f$ without the classification layers.
-Then our goal is to optimize the following objective: